Understanding PDF Annotations: Their Types and Uses

 Appearance Streams

-The PDF annotation model is quite complex.
-The PSPDFKit SDK provides a facade that exposes annotation dictionaries as regular objects of your programming language of choice.
+The PDF annotation model [is quite complex][intro to annotations].
+The Nutrient SDK provides [a facade that exposes annotation dictionaries as regular objects][annotation object model] of your programming language of choice.
 It hides implementation details and complex interactions between various annotation properties.
 This makes it easy for our customers to work with annotations without any prior knowledge of the PDF file format.

-• Inspector Tool — PSPDFKit’s context-sensitive inspector tool allows users to fine-tune the appearance of annotations, including adjusting border colors, fill colors, opacity, and font settings.
+Inspector Tool — Nutrient’s context-sensitive inspector tool allows users to fine-tune the appearance of annotations, including adjusting border colors, fill colors, opacity, and font settings.
 This level of control ensures that annotations are not only functional but also visually cohesive with the rest of the document.
+Additionally, markup tools such as highlights, sticky notes, and freehand drawings are essential for adding comments and feedback directly to PDF documents, facilitating effective communication of ideas and edits.

 Additional Resources

-Whether you’re building for web, mobile, or desktop, PSPDFKit’s PDF annotation library provides everything you need to enhance document collaboration and user interaction in your app.
+Whether you’re building for web, mobile, or desktop, Nutrient’s PDF annotation library provides everything you need to enhance document collaboration and user interaction in your app.

 FAQ